frcteam573/Team573ProgrammingDocs/Intro.rst

 2. Feel free to commit your code as often as you like, but atleast at the end of every session you work on it.
 3. Follow the programming to electrical guide (interface control document ICD).
 If a change to it is required both the programming and electrical team leads need to agree to it.
 4. Submit a pull request to merge code back into the master or other person's branch.
 Use this to share code, don't use email or usb sticks.
+5. Follow the naming convention used for motors, controllers, etc. This style guide is at the top of Robot.cpp and helps make the code easier to understand for those who didn't write specific sections.